sambitsatpathy/Dump/README.md

+const morkBorgThinkingPhrases = [
+  "Consulting the two-headed basilisks... 🐍🐍", "Waiting for the seventh misery to strike... ☄️", "Decoding the prophecies of SHE... 📜👁️",
+  "The world is dying, but I am thinking... 🥀🌔", "Watching the blackened sun descend... 🌑🌞", "Counting the days until the end... ⏳💀",
+  "Scrawling in the margins of a doomed grimoire... 🖋️📖", "Wandering the fields of Graven-Tosk... 🪦🕯️", "Sharpening a rusted blade... 🗡️🩸",
+  "Gathering silver from cracked fingernails... 🪙💅", "Sifting through the ashes of Galgenbeck... 🏛️🔥", "Listening to the screams from the Shadow King’s palace... 🏰🗣️", "Invoking unclean powers... 🕷️✨",
+  "Deciphering the forbidden scrolls... 📜🔓", "Communing with the Nameless Scriptures... 📖👹",
+  "The ink is blood; the paper is skin... 💉📜", "Staring into the void of the Valley of Unfortunate Undead... 🕳️🧟", "Consulting a fanged deserter... 🦷⚔️",
+  "Waking an esoteric hermit... 🏚️🧟‍♂️",
+  "Calculating the miserable fate of a gutterborn scum... 📉🐀", "Mixing toxins with a herbmaster... 🧪🍄"
+];

 # 👨‍🍳 Cook — Pluggable Knowledge Base for GitHub Copilot

 > Ask Copilot questions grounded in **any** knowledge base — Salt Design System, local docs folders, npm packages, or remote URLs — using a single `@cook` chat participant.